zachvalenta/jvns.ca/source/_posts/2014-10-02-how-does-sqlite-work-part-2-btrees.markdown

 My 100,000 row SQLite database has a btree with depth 3, so to fetch a node I only need to read 3 pages.
-If I'd used a binary tree I would have needed to read log(100000) / log(2) = 16 pages!
+If I'd used a binary tree I would have needed to do log(100000) / log(2) = 16 seeks!
 That's more than five times as many.
-So these btrees seem like a pretty good ideas.
+So these btrees seem like a pretty good idea.

 ## The index and table btrees